 There are several approaches to losing fat effectively, but there are two common denominators in all of them: Consistency and calorie deficit.

-these are the two rules that all weight loss diets follow, and that make up the big chunk of the results.
+These are the two rules that all weight loss diets follow, and that make up the bulk of the results.

 The secret to achieving good results is to be consistent.
 Don't jump from plan to plan weekly, or change your diet every other day just because you read a new article.

-You don't have to be a genius to gain or lose weight, nor does it take the latest science to achieve it.
+You don't have to be a genius to gain or lose weight, nor do you need the latest science to achieve it.

 What does it take?

 ?We are what we repeatedly do.? ?
 Aristotle

 This article was based on the Muscle & Strength guide that you can find here.

 If you have any questions or suggestions, use the comments area below.